instructure/academic_benchmarks/README.md

 * So you don't have to implement your own authentication
 * To avoid dealing with raw endpoints
 * Beating the pains of de-pagination
-* For fully constructed and inflated authority and document trees
+* For fully constructed and inflated authority and publication trees
 * Re-using code is smart

 ## Get Started